 Yes, a crisis is scary; but I refuse to act selfishly.
 I will preserve and protect the interests of myself and everyone in my circle of influence.
 Navigating crisis and pandemic situations requires acknowledging but resisting fear.

 How do you acknowledge the fear but resist its influence?
 The key is in observing and controlling our breathing.
-When you react to fear, you tend to inhale and hold your breath.
+You tend to inhale and hold your breath when you react to fear.
 So, learn to observe your breath.
 Then, when you feel yourself holding your breath, let it out.
 Take 3 or 4 slow breaths.
 If you can close your eyes, this also helps you in the process of observing your body.
 It’s the first and most important aspect of navigating crisis situations.

 2. Be Aware and Act Prudently

 Don’t deny or ignore what is going on.
 Hiding from your fears or concerns doesn’t make them go away.
 Also, please don’t engage in activities that flaunt the danger.
 In a pandemic, people who refute the opinions of epidemiologists and scientists make things worse.

 Watch for people who get caught up in conspiracy theories.
 Don’t follow the opinions of those who are unqualified.
 Beware of those aligned with far-right political and religious agendas.
 Please don’t get caught up in their brand of delusions.
 It will only exacerbate your emotions.
 Think positive during the pandemic and avoid people or sources promoting extremist ideologies.